 The Moro reflex is also referred to as the 'startle reflex.'
 The Moro reflex is the earliest primitive reflex to emerge and forms a strong foundation for future life experiences.
-When you fail to support or hold your baby's neck and head or if your baby becomes startled by a loud noise, bright light or sudden touch, the arms of your baby will thrust outward and curl in which looks like an attempt to embrace themselves.
-If retained, the child/adult may be hypersensitive to other sensations, may over-react to stimulation and be in a constant state of "fight or flight."
-This will lead to overactivity of the sympathetic nervous system, including the adrenal glands.
-Due to the constant demands placed on them, they may become fatigued leading to allergies, asthma, a depressed immune system, and, ultimately, chronic illnesses.
-Other observable social/learning problems associated with a retained Moro reflex include an inability to focus on one thing at a time, poor impulse control, emotional immaturity, a tendency towards becoming withdrawn or timid, distractibility, difficulty playing ball games, and aggressive, anxious, and/or highly excitable behavior.
+When you fail to support or hold your baby's neck and head or if your baby becomes startled by a loud noise, bright light or sudden touch, the arms of your baby will thrust outward and curl, which looks like an attempt to embrace themselves.
+If retained, the child/adult may be hypersensitive to other sensations, over-react to stimulation and be in a constant state of "fight or flight."
+This state will lead to overactivity of the sympathetic nervous system, including the adrenal glands.
+Due to the constant demands placed on them, they may become fatigued, leading to allergies, asthma, a depressed immune system, and, ultimately, chronic illnesses.
+Other observable social/learning problems associated with a retained Moro reflex include an inability to focus on one thing at a time, poor impulse control, emotional immaturity, a tendency towards becoming withdrawn or timid, distractibility, difficulty playing ball games, and aggressive, anxious, or highly excitable behavior.
 Sensory systems associated with the Moro reflex include the auditory, tactile, visual, vestibular, and proprioceptive systems.

 Difficulties associated with a retained rooting reflex include social/learning problems, poor articulation, tactile sensitivity around the face, messy eating, and poor manual dexterity.
 The tactile and proprioceptive systems are associated with the rooting reflex.

-The spinal Galant like the ATNR, is important in the birthing process because it facilitates the movement of the hips as the baby descends into the birthing canal.
-Observable social/learning problems associated with a retained spinal Galant reflex include an inability to sit still “ants in the pants," possible scoliosis, poor concentration, poor posture, hip rotation on one side when walking, chronic digestive issues, and bedwetting beyond the age of 5 years.
+The spinal Galant, like the ATNR, is important in the birthing process because it facilitates the movement of the hips as the baby descends into the birthing canal.
+Observable social/learning problems associated with a retained spinal Galant reflex include an inability to sit still, "ants in the pants," possible scoliosis, poor concentration, poor posture, hip rotation on one side when walking, chronic digestive issues, and bedwetting beyond the age of 5 years.
 The sensory systems associated with the spinal Galant reflex include auditory, vestibular, visual, and proprioceptive systems.

-Signs of a retained ATNR include possible scoliosis, poor handwriting, difficulty expressing ideas in written form, difficulty with eye-tracking, difficulty with visual-motor coordination, difficulty with tasks that require crossing the bodies mid-line (reading/writing), and difficulty with bilateral coordination.
+Signs of a retained ATNR include possible scoliosis, poor handwriting, difficulty expressing ideas in written form, difficulty with eye-tracking, difficulty with visual-motor coordination, and difficulty with tasks that require crossing the body's mid-line (reading/writing), and difficulty with bilateral coordination.
 Every time the head turns, an arm may follow it with fingers open.
 It will take the individual a lot of effort and concentration to hold the hand still while writing when the head has to move to look at another paper or the whiteboard.
-An older child or adult may complain of chronic or recurrent shoulder or neck injury/pain oftentimes on the same side of the body.
+An older child or adult may complain of chronic or recurrent shoulder or neck injury/pain, often on the same side of the body.
 The sensory systems associated with the ATNR include auditory, vestibular, visual, and proprioceptive.

 The tonic labyrinth reflex prepares the baby for rolling over, crawling on all fours, standing and walking.
-Problems associated with a retained reflex include difficulty keeping the head in a flexed position, trouble paying attention when sitting at a desk and/or reading, poor posture, poor balance, motion sickness, dyspraxia, toe walking, hypo or hyper-tonus (muscle tone), a dislike for physical education class, poor sense of rhythm/timing, oculomotor difficulties (reading/writing), orientation and spatial difficulties.
+Problems associated with a retained reflex include difficulty keeping the head in a flexed position, trouble paying attention when sitting at a desk or reading, poor posture, poor balance, motion sickness, dyspraxia, toe walking, hypo or hyper-tonus (muscle tone), a dislike for a physical education class, poor sense of rhythm/timing, oculomotor difficulties (reading/writing), orientation and spatial difficulties.
 The sensory systems associated with this reflex include the vestibular, proprioceptive, auditory, and visual.

 Moro Reflex: The subject is supported in a semi-reclined position; the examiner drops the head backward and observes for a startle response.
 If no startle is noted, the test is negative.
 If there is noted abduction, extension or flexion or external rotation of arms with extension and abduction of the fingers, the test is considered positive.
 Positive reactions after 4 months may be an indication of delayed reflex integration.
 This reflex should disappear between 2-4 months of age.

-Spinal Galant Reflex: the reflex is elicited by holding or laying the subject on their stomach and firmly stroking along one side of their spine, a positive reaction is for the subject to flex sideways toward the stimulated side.
-This is one of the reflexes tested in newborns to help rule out brain damage at birth.
+Spinal Galant Reflex: the reflex is elicited by holding or laying the subject on their stomach and firmly stroking along one side of their spine.
+A positive reaction is for the subject to flex sideways toward the stimulated side.
+This flexion is one of the reflexes tested in newborns to help rule out brain damage at birth.
 Stimulation down both sides of the spine at the same time simultaneously activates a related reflex that will reduce urination.
 This reflex should be inhibited by 3-9 months of age.

 STNR: The subject being tested is in a quadruped position or over the examiner's knees.
 The examiner raises the subject's head into extension.
-If there is no change noted in the subject's muscle tone in the arms or legs, the test is considered negative.
-If the subject's arms flex or legs extend or tone dominates, it would be considered a positive reaction.
+The test is considered negative if no change is noted in the subject's muscle tone in the arms or legs.
+If the subject's arms flex, legs extend, or tone dominates, it would be considered a positive reaction.
 This reflex should be inhibited by 6 months of age.
 Ayres suggested that the STNR can be assessed in the quadruped position or during a clinical situation.
-In quadruped, the head is held in midline at 0 degrees of flexion/extension; the head is flexed, increased flexor tone in the arms is noted with a positive response.
+In quadruped, the head is held in the midline at 0 degrees of flexion/extension; the head is flexed, and increased flexor tone in the arms is noted with a positive response.
 When the head is extended, a positive response would be increased extensor tone in the arms.

-Blythe reports that neuro-developmental delay (NDD) is defined as the continued presence of a cluster of primitive reflexes above the age of one year, and the absence or underdevelopment of postural reflexes above the age of three and a half years.
+Blythe reports that neuro-developmental delay (NDD) is defined as the continued presence of a cluster of primitive reflexes above one year and the absence or underdevelopment of postural reflexes above the age of three and a half years.
 Primitive reflexes that persist in this way and underdeveloped postural reflexes are said to be aberrant and represent a structural weakness in the central nervous system, which will affect the development of later complex skills such as balance, motor control, oculomotor functioning and perception.

 For the tonic labyrinth reflex exercise, the individual is lying in the prone position with arms and legs relaxed.
-The therapist lifts the right arm up, (may want a bright object such as a rattle in hand) while the individual is looking, move the right hand to the right and see if they can follow the hand until the arm is straight out to the side about 90 degrees from the starting point.
+The therapist lifts the right arm (may want a bright object such as a rattle in hand) while the individual is looking, move the right hand to the right and see if they can follow the hand until the arm is straight out to the side about 90 degrees from the starting point.
 You can prompt the individual to look using verbal cues.
-After you have moved 90 degrees from the starting point, then move the arm back until it is straight in front of the individual again.
-Repeat with the left arm lifting and moving it in the same way.
+After you have moved 90 degrees from the starting point, move the arm back until it is straight in front of the individual again.
+Repeat with the left arm, lifting and moving it the same way.
 When the left arm is back in front of the individual, let the arms and hands rest on the floor with the head down.
-This completes one cycle.
+This sequence completes one cycle.
 Repeat for three cycles.
 The key is to relax the legs and move the arms as slowly as possible.

 The spinal Galant exercise is similar to making angels in the snow.
 Lying in a supine position with both feet together, legs straight, and arms down to the sides of the body.
-Very slowly move the arms and legs out like a jumping jack.
-The hands should touch as the legs reach their widest point then slowly return to the starting position.
+Very slowly, move the arms and legs out like a jumping jack.
+The hands should touch as the legs reach their widest point, then slowly return to the starting position.
 Each angel in the snow should last at least 20 seconds.
 Do three angels to complete the exercise.